Recipe: Tortilla Espanola with Rainbow Chard

-This week at The Forest Feast, I needed to use up some chard from the nearby farmer's market, so I cooked up a big skillet Tortilla Espanola.
+This week at The Forest Feast, I needed to use up some chard from the nearby farmers market, so I cooked up a big skillet tortilla Espanola.
 This dish is usually made with just potatoes and onions, but I like to add some greens — it becomes almost like a crustless quiche.
 The addition of the colorful chard lightens the dish a bit, but is still quite filling.
-I like that this meal is made in a single pan and works well for breakfast, lunch or dinner!
+I like that this meal is made in a single pan and works well for breakfast, lunch, or dinner!

 I chopped a little extra chard into thin strips and tossed it with lemon juice and olive oil for a side salad.
-I suggest using a non-stick pan and a big wide spatula to make the flipping process easier.
+I suggest using a nonstick pan and a big wide spatula to make the flipping process easier.
 Enjoy!

-3-5 small red potatoes, thinly sliced into circles
+small red potatoes, thinly sliced into circles

-1 red onion, thinly sliced into rings
+small red onion, thinly sliced into rings

-3 tablespoons olive oil
+- 3 tablespoons

-1 teaspoon garlic powder (or one fresh clove, minced)
+garlic powder (or one fresh clove, minced)

-1 teaspoon salt
+- 1 teaspoon

-2 large leaves of chard, thinly sliced into strips
+large leaves chard, thinly sliced into strips

 large eggs, beaten

 Salt to taste when serving

-Place the potatoes, onions, and oil in a non-stick pan (approx 10") over medium-high heat.
+Place the potatoes, onions, and oil in a nonstick pan (approximately 10") over medium-high heat.
 Stir in the garlic powder and salt.
 Cover with a lid and stir occasionally until potatoes are soft, about 15 minutes.
 I use a generous amount of oil to ensure it won't stick and that the potatoes get crispy brown, but you could lessen the amount of oil to make it a little lighter if you wish.

 Place the shredded chard on top of the potato-onion mixture and cover with a lid until it wilts, about 1 minute.